stormrose-va/xobox/docs/source/internals/issues.rst

 The Stormrose Project uses these priority labels to mark issues which require fast attention:

-* **Security** -- top priority label marking security issues
+* **security** -- top priority label marking security issues
-* **Critical** -- non-security related label for top priority issues endangering or blocking production use
+* **critical** -- non-security related label for top priority issues endangering or blocking production use

 Otherwise, priorities are expressed by the sorting order within the respective column of the `Kanban Board`_ -- an issue placed above another issue within the column has a higher priority than the one placed below.